w3ctag/design-reviews/2015/03/Permissions.md

   - Gamepad access

 Other recently contentious APIs (battery status, CPU core count) might also merit representation via this API as well.

+The [Extensibility Guide](https://github.com/w3c/permissions/blob/gh-pages/extensibility.md) some of these cases which improves our confidence in the overall "bones" of the design.
+However the spec doesn't commit to any of these designs, meaning that it may be possible for the designs to drift in tone or style from the original entries.
+Designing them as a coherent package would create a stronger design language.

 Taking just the example of the [Geolocation API](http://dev.w3.org/geo/api/spec-source.html) (which is ostensibly reflected by this API), it isn't possible to formulate a request to `navigator.permissions.query()` that will determine if a request for [high-accuracy locations will show a prompt](http://dev.w3.org/geo/api/spec-source.html#high-accuracy).
 Same for repeated permission updates with [`watchPosition()`](http://dev.w3.org/geo/api/spec-source.html#watch-position).